Over-Raided, Under Siege

 The U.S.-Mexico border has become the epicenter of the humanitarian crisis impacting immigrant and refugee communities, resulting from official immigration services and enforcement policies and strategies.

-To reduce and eventually stop unauthorized migration, in 1993, the U.S. government began implementing a militarization strategy called “prevention through deterrence” at the U.S.-Mexico border.
+To reduce and eventually stop unauthorized migration, in 1993, the U.S. government began implementing a militarization strategy called prevention through deterrence at the U.S.-Mexico border.
 This strategy deliberately forces migrants, who are seeking to reunite with their loved ones or work in the U.S., to risk their lives by crossing into the U.S. through the most dangerous and isolated desert and mountainous regions of the U.S.-Mexico border.
 Some 5,000 migrant bodies have been recovered since 1994 at the border.

 While various non-partisan and research institutes have declared this strategy a failure at stopping unauthorized migration and to cause more migrant deaths, the U.S. has continued to expand the militarization of the border.
 In fact, by the end of 2008, DHS aims to increase the number of border patrol agents from 15,000 to 18,300 (this figure represents a doubling of border patrol agents under the Bush administration).
-DHS also plans to add 370 miles of “fencing,” border walls; 300 vehicle barriers, 105 camera and radar towers and three unmanned aerial vehicles.
+DHS also plans to add 370 miles of fencing, border walls; 300 vehicle barriers, 105 camera and radar towers and three unmanned aerial vehicles.
+(9)

 5) The dramatic growth in local and state police collaboration with ICE immigration law enforcement severely undermines community safety and further marginalizes immigrants.
 Local, county and state government collaboration with immigration enforcement further exposes immigrants to abuse at the hands of unscrupulous police, employers, hate groups and others who believe immigrants will not report crimes to avoid detection or deportation.

-As a result, immigrants, or anyone who “looks or sounds” foreign, are being subjected to new forms of racial, ethnic/nationality and religious profiling and “mapping.”
-For example, on November 9, 2007, the Los Angeles police department announced plans to map the city’s Muslim communities in order to identify which might become susceptible to extremism.
+As a result, immigrants, or anyone who looks or sounds foreign, are being subjected to new forms of racial, ethnic/nationality and religious profiling and mapping.
+For example, on November 9, 2007, the Los Angeles police department announced plans to map the citys Muslim communities in order to identify which might become susceptible to extremism.
+(10) The LAPD discarded the plan a week later, after Muslim and civil rights groups denounced the measure, arguing it would do the opposite of its intent by making Muslims less willing to work with authorities.
+(11)

 Across the nation, 597 officers in 34 state and local law enforcement agencies have joined the 287(g) program, which allows the Department of Homeland Security to enter into agreements with local law enforcement agencies.
 Of those 34, 26 joined the program in FY 2007.
+(12)

 Key Recommendations